 Who runs the Edina ABC Program?

-Sheila Carrington is the Executive Director and oversees the entire Edina ABC program.
+Ilse Akbar is the Executive Director and oversees the entire Edina ABC program.
 Our Executive Director is a full-time paid position.
 Our business office is at Edina High School and allows us a close daily connection to our students.
-Live-in Resident Director create a family atmosphere.
+A live-in Resident Director creates a family atmosphere.
 In addition, each student spends time with a host family on the weekends.

 How are scholars selected?